-Wisconsin Avenue is getting a $3 million dollar facelift, as Maryland officials launch two resurfacing projects along the roadway to improve driving conditions.
+Wisconsin Avenue is getting a $3 million facelift, as Maryland officials launch two resurfacing projects along the roadway to improve driving conditions.
 That may eventually mean a better commute, but drivers should brace for extra traffic and delays during construction.

 The resurfacing will take place at two parts: a one-mile strip of Wisconsin Avenue about a mile long from Montgomery Avenue to Jones Bridge Boulevard and another mile-long portion of the road from the D.C. border to Bradley Boulevard.